Raviteja-69/text_reader_for_blind/README.md

 --used to convert the text string to speech
 •	Pillow
 --used to add image processing capabilities
-2. Read the given code and understand it well before running it.
-Read the comments in code to know what is happening at each line of code
+2. Read the comments in code to understand it well before running it.